 The party all ends at noon, with the Stars & Stripes Parade.
 And if you just haven’t fulfilled your USA yearnings yet, that’ll give you time to find another celebration to get to for the rest of the Fourth!

 Check out the rundown on Stars & Stripes Days here.

 When the right activities, food, music, and people all combine, it makes for the perfect 4th of July celebration.
 Nothing says summer like the sweet smell of mini donuts and the sight of your children scrambling for candy!

-And though the hustle and bustle of a big-city celebration has its perks, the quaint patriotism of small-town Minnesota just can’t be beat.
+And though the hustle and bustle of a big-city celebration have its perks, the quaint patriotism of small-town Minnesota just can’t be beaten.

 So pick a town, plant your lawn chair, and get ready to watch those red, white, and blue rockets… it’ll all make you pretty “proud to be an American.”